HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

 Shown is the workflow needed for generating synthetic EHRs.
 It uses a two-tiered prompting strategy:  *Supervisor prompts set overall structure and standards*, while *Worker prompts provide case-specific instructions*.
 In doing so, the GPT-4.1 LLM is directed to produce synthetic EHRs that are not only realistic and coherent but also consistently formatted and effectively anonymized.
 This approach is designed to create valuable data for research and development purposes without compromising the privacy of real patient information.

-* Supervisor vs Worker layered prompting:
+  *  **Purpose:**
+        * To automatically replace privacy-sensitive information, focusing on person names (e.g., patients, doctors, staff, family members), with plausible, fabricated pseudonyms.
+        * This workflow is performed using an Azure OpenAI model, with strict instructions to *only* modify names and meticulously preserve the original Markdown formatting and all other textual content.

+  *   **Key Code Components:**
         *  **Supervisor Instructions (`system_prompt`):**
             *   This prompt sets the **overall context and persona** for the LLM.
 It's like a high-level directive from a supervisor to an expert worker.
             *   It instructs the LLM to act as an "experienced physiotherapist" tasked with generating "realistic, complete, and coherent Electronic Patient Dossiers (EPDs) in Dutch."
             *   It establishes the **methodology** (ICF framework, KNGF guidelines for low back pain) and **constraints** (use anonymized information, expert guidance).
             *   Crucially, it includes the instruction: "**Produce ONLY the requested patient dossier and nothing else.**" This primes the LLM to focus solely on the EPD generation.

         *  **Worker Instructions (`user_prompt`):**
             *   This prompt provides the **specific, detailed, step-by-step instructions** for the *current* generation task.
 It's akin to a detailed work order given to the worker by the supervisor.
             *   It reiterates the task (generate *one* EPD for low back pain) and provides a comprehensive list of **required sections and their content** (Anamnese, ICF Diagnosis, Treatment Goals, Treatment Plan, SOEP Notes).
             *   It specifies **language, style, and formatting requirements** (professional Dutch, expand abbreviations, realistic tone).
             *   It incorporates the `example_markdown_content` to provide concrete examples of structure and quality, while explicitly demanding a **new and unique** case.

         * Interaction with the LLM

             - Both the `system_prompt` (Supervisor) and `user_prompt` (Worker) are sent to the Azure OpenAI GPT-4.1 model in each API call.
                 - The `system_prompt` defines the model's role and core behavior.
                 - The `user_prompt` gives specific, task-oriented instructions for the current dossier.

             - LLM responds by reconciling both roles The model reads the Supervisor’s persistent context and the Worker’s current, task-specific instructions.
 It combines these to produce output that meets overall standards *and* immediate requirements.

             - *loop for each dossier:* For each new dossier, the Worker’s prompt can be refreshed or customized, while the Supervisor’s rules persist.
 This ensures that every record is unique but still adheres to clinical and structural consistency.

         - *"FINISH" signals collaborative task completion:* The dossier must end with the "FINISH" string, confirming that the LLM has followed Supervisor and Worker instructions all the way through.

         This **iterative, collaborative interaction** ensures that synthetic dossiers are both reliably structured (thanks to the Supervisor) and tailored to the specific requirements or examples of each record (thanks to the Worker), ending only when all steps are *FINISH*ed.

-### Code Structure and Functionality

-1.  **Imports:**
+*  **Inputs**
     *   `os`: For interacting with the operating system, primarily for path manipulation and directory checks.
     *   `fitz` (PyMuPDF): Although imported, it's not used in the generation logic itself (likely a remnant from previous PDF processing steps).
     *   `openai.AzureOpenAI`: The core library for interacting with the Azure OpenAI service.
     *   `glob`: Used for finding files matching a specific pattern (e.g., `pseudo_*.md`).

-2.  **Configuration:**
+*  **Configuration:**
     *   **Azure Credentials:** [`AZURE_OPENAI_ENDPOINT`](d:\OneDrive%20-%20Hogeschool%20Rotterdam\1_CURRENT_CODE\DE_IDENTIFY\EPD_DATA_SYNTHESIZER_GPT4.1_V01.ipynb), [`AZURE_OPENAI_API_KEY`](d:\OneDrive%20-%20Hogeschool%20Rotterdam\1_CURRENT_CODE\DE_IDENTIFY\EPD_DATA_SYNTHESIZER_GPT4.1_V01.ipynb), [`AZURE_OPENAI_DEPLOYMENT_NAME`](d:\OneDrive%20-%20Hogeschool%20Rotterdam\1_CURRENT_CODE\DE_IDENTIFY\EPD_DATA_SYNTHESIZER_GPT4.1_V01.ipynb), [`API_VERSION`](d:\OneDrive%20-%20Hogeschool%20Rotterdam\1_CURRENT_CODE\DE_IDENTIFY\EPD_DATA_SYNTHESIZER_GPT4.1_V01.ipynb) are defined to connect to the Azure service.
     *   **Directory Paths:**
         *   [`PSEUDO_MD_DIRECTORY_PATH`](d:\OneDrive%20-%20Hogeschool%20Rotterdam\1_CURRENT_CODE\DE_IDENTIFY\EPD_DATA_SYNTHESIZER_GPT4.1_V01.ipynb): Specifies the location of the pseudonymized Markdown files (`pseudo_*.md`) used as examples.